- Major types of horse races

 - Daily double bet – you choose winners of two of the races during the day.
 Usually, you bet on two consecutive races.
 To win, you need to have both bets successful.

 You place an Each way bet of £20 on a horse with odds of 4/1 – £10 go to the win of the chosen horse and the other 10 for the place.
 If your horse wins, you earn £70 – 10 x 4 = £40 for the win plus £10 initial bet, a total of £50.
-You also earn from the other part of the bet -place.
+You also earn from the other part of the bet – the particular place.
 Here you earn ¼ of the ratio, i.e. ¼ of 4/1, which makes 1/1, which in turn means that you earn £10 +£10 initial bet or a total of £20.
-Your net profit in this case equals £50.
+Your net profit, in this case, equals £50.
 If the horse on which you bet finishes second or third, you only win the place part of the bet.